Last updated 23rd June, 2018

-On 5 October 2016, the day before the attack, Stuart Gallear learnt the identity of his wife’s lover from Mark Prescott’s stepson, information which infuriated him.
+On 5 October 2016, the day before the attack, Stuart Gallear learned the identity of his wife’s lover from Mark Prescott’s stepson, information which infuriated him.
 When he confronted his wife, she admitted the affair and that she wanted to separate to allow her to continue her relationship with Mark Prescott.
 According to Stuart Gallear they had discussed their relationship and agreed on a separation that day and were able to do so amicably.

 The following day on 6 October 2015 however, the realization that his wife wanted to leave him for another man and a man he knew pushed Gallear into making a number of threats to Mark Prescott, according to the prosecution, including text messages and phone calls.
 Verbal outbursts that demonstrate anger and aggression but do not in themselves mean a plan for murder.
 On returning to his home that afternoon after being in a local pub, Mandy and Stuart Gallear got into another argument where he says she told him she loved Mark more than she loved him.
 He then lunged at his wife and stabbed her repeatedly with a kitchen knife.